 The impact of PBHA’s out-of-school time programs does not end once youth graduate from high school.
 Former participants have gone on the successful college careers at Boston University, Brown University, Bunker Hill Community College, Dartmouth College, Harvard University, Northeastern University, Salem State University, the University of Massachusetts, and Wellesley College, among others.
 After college, some, like Keith Houston, Matt Parker, and Nicole Young, have returned to become influential members of Greater Boston’s youth worker community.

 In addition to our out-of-school time programming, PBHA’s adult services meet the differing needs of our constituents.
 Programs run the gamut, from prisoner education, to ESL and citizenship classes, to senior visitation programs, to computer instruction.
-One of PBHA’s newest programs is Alzheimer’s Buddies, whose 40 volunteers build meaningful emotional connections with dementia patients during weekly one-on-one visits.
+One of PBHA’s largest growing programs is Alzheimer’s Buddies, whose 60 volunteers build meaningful emotional connections with dementia patients during weekly one-on-one visits.

 Advocacy and Organizing

 Social activism is a vital part of PBHA’s mission.
 We seek to address the root cause of social problems as well as their immediate effects.
 Advocacy programs adapt and change over time, but they currently include the Small Claims Advisory Service, which provides low-income clients with legal education and advocacy, and the Student Labor Action Movement, which is committed to activism and education in support of social and economic justice.